Draconian constitution

-The Draconian constitution, or Draco's code, was a written law code enforced by Draco in Athens near the end of the 7th century BC; its composition started around 621 BC.
-It was written in response to the unjust interpretation and modification of oral law by Athenian aristocrats.
-As most societies in Ancient Greece codified basic law during the mid-seventh century BC, Athenian oral law was manipulated by the aristocracy until the emergence of Draco's code.
-Around 621 BC the people of Athens commissioned Draco to devise a written law code and constitution, giving him the title of the first legislator of Athens.
+The Draconian constitution, or Draco's code, was a written law code created by Draco in Athens around 620 BC, in response to the unjust interpretation and modification of oral law by Athenian aristocrats.
+In the mid-seventh century BC, Ancient Greek societies began to codify basic law; this started in Athens with the emergence of Draco's code.
+The people of Athens commissioned Draco to devise a written law code and constitution, giving him the title of the first legislator of Athens.
 The literate could read the code at a central location accessible to anyone.
-This enactment of a rule of law was an early manifestation of Athenian democracy.
+This enactment of a rule of law was an early precursor to Athenian democracy.

 Punishments for breaking the laws were severe, often death.
 The term "draconian", meaning excessively severe, thus derives from Draco's name and his law code.
 It is often applied to laws or other government measures.

 Background

 The need for written laws began with the unequal access to legal knowledge of the aristocracy as compared with the general populace; the established laws of Athens were inefficiently formulated in the spoken language and often modified and re-evaluated.
 The aristocratic exploitation of this system began during the mid-seventh century BC, and laws were often amended to benefit the aristocracy.
 This triggered feuds by families ignorant of the law in an attempt to obtain justice.

 To minimize the incidence of these feuds, the governing aristocratic families of Athens decided to abandon their concealed system of legal proposals and amendments and promulgate them to Athenian society in writing.
-They authorized Draco, an aristocratic legislator, to construct the written constitution, and he began to write the text around 621 BC.
+They authorized Draco, an aristocratic legislator, to construct the written constitution, and he began to write the text around 620 BC.
 To promulgate the new constitution, its text was inscribed on displaying devices.
 As a result, the Draconian constitution was accessible to the literate.